-Jeremy Thompson is a current student veteran pursuing an undergraduate degree in Political Science at the University of Arizona, and intends to pursue an advanced degree in International Relations.
-He is currently the Student Director of the Veterans Education and Transition Services, and is committed to providing avenues by which his fellow student veterans can achieve academic success as they transition from military service.
-In 2009, after two tours in Iraq Jeremy was honorably discharged from the Army, but continued to work in the military intelligence field and as an instructor teaching counterinsurgency theory and practice to soldiers, until he opted to pursue his higher education in 2013.
+Duan Copeland is a current student veteran pursuing a Doctorate in Microbiology at the University of Arizona He is currently the Graduate Assistant and Student Director of the Veterans Education and Transition Services, and is committed to providing avenues by which his fellow student veterans can achieve academic success as they transition from military service.
+Duan served 12 years in the Army Reserves; 4 of which were on active duty as a medical laboratory technician in support of the Armed Services Blood Program.

 Dinorah Jaime, or DJ for short, was the first of child of her Mexican immigrant parents to be born in the United States.
 DJ was raised on the South side of Tucson, her dedication to service compelled her to join the United States Air Force at only the age of seventeen.
 She served for ten years on active duty as a member of the USAF Security Forces, and continues to serve an Air Force Reservist at Davis-Monthan Air Force Base.
 She is currently pursuing her Bachelor’s in Public Health at the University of Arizona and later hopes to attend College of Medicine.